featurebyte/featurebyte/CONTRIBUTING.md

 Run `task init` to install precommit hooks and validate that you have all the required dependencies to develop.

-### Checks
+### Linting

-Many checks are configured for this project:

-* Command `task lint-style` will check black, isort and darglint
-* Command `task lint-type` will check typing issues using mypy
-* Command `task lint-safety` command will look at the security of your code

-Command `task lint` applies all checks.
+Linting tools are configured for this project, Command `task lint` applies all lints.

 ## Testing